*The Lizard Lifeboat Station will be closed until further notice.

 System (SIMS) designed to offer her crew the ability to monitor, operate and control many of the boat’s systems directly from the safety of their shock-mitigating seats.

-The Tamar carries a Y Boat, an inflatable daughter boat housed under the aft deck and deployed from a hinged door in the transom.
-The Y boat has a 15hp outboard engine and is used in moderate conditions to access areas the lifeboat cannot reach.
+The Tamar RNLB Rose carries a Y Boat, an inflatable daughter boat housed under the aft deck and deployed from a hinged door in the transom.
+The Y boat has a 15hp outboard engine and is used in moderate conditions to reach close-shore areas which the lifeboat cannot access.